-Ryan Knight is a Communications Fellow in the National Leadership Program at Respectability.
+Ryan Knight was a Communications Apprentice in the National Leadership Program at RespectAbility.
 Born three months premature, resulting in spastic cerebral palsy, he gained a stutter at age three and learning disabilities later in life.
 A passionate writer, his goal is to write on behalf of the disability community.

 Becoming involved in the disability community felt natural to him because he wants to help others with disabilities so that they will not struggle like he has.
 At Linganore High School in Frederick, Maryland, Knight was a member of Best Buddies, a club that pairs a person with a disability and a person without a disability to engage in social activities together.
 Living with a disability has not deterred Knight from reaching his professional goals so that he can create the life he wants to live.
 Knight has never given up and will never give up on his dream of helping others through the written word.

 Before writing about issues affecting people with disabilities, Knight first wanted to get a college education and volunteer.
 At the age of 25 in 2006, he enrolled at Frederick Community College and majored in Human Services with a concentration in Developmental Problems.
 While at Frederick Community College, he volunteered at The Arc of Frederick County and The Arc at Market Street, nonprofit organizations that serve adults with disabilities in supported employment and provide respite care for adults with disabilities.
 Although he struggled in science and math classes, Knight never gave up; he just kept going like the Energizer Bunny until he finished classes.
 He was the first of his mom’s children to walk across the stage when he earned his associate’s degree in Human Services with a concentration in Developmental Problems in May 2012.